esphome/esphome-docs/components/display/index.rst

     - Axis labels are currently not possible without manually placing them.
     - Hopefully in near future it'll be possible to have multiple traces on same graph.

-For making nice scaled x axis, easiest is to:
-  1. Decide number of vertical grid lines (divisions), and seconds per division.
-  2. Determine desired graph size in pixels.
-Ideally width should be one more than multiple of grid steps.
-  3. Set ``update_interval`` to match. update_interval = seconds per divison / pixels per step.

-For example:

-If we wanted to show 1 hour of history, in 6 steps so that it'll be 10 min/div.

-We determine we want 25 pixels per division, so our graph width should be:
-25 pixels per division * 6 steps + 1 = 151

-Then we set update_interval = (10*60)/25 = 24s

 Images
 ******